The Onset of Alzheimer’s – Can it Be Stopped?

 To prevent the beginnings of Alzheimer's, it's very important to exclude certain risk factors from your routine.

 Alzheimer’s is one of the most worrying diseases of recent decades due to an increase in the number of diagnoses.
 We don’t know the exact triggers or causes of this disease.
 However, we know that the symptoms advance rapidly.

-This disease wreaks havoc with patients and family members, and this why many people ask if it’s possible to stop the degenerative process.
+This disease causes a lot of pain to patients and family members.
+Consequently, this is why many people ask if it’s possible to stop the degenerative process.

 Today, we’ll help answer this question.

 The brain acts as a multi-functional center.
 Overall, it’s responsible for the control of all the organs in the body.
 It interprets external stimuli to send out signals which cause responses in the muscles, bones, organs, and glands.